 - SC1.1 The Student Conduct Regulations set and maintain acceptable standards of behaviour within the University community, to encourage individuals to accept their obligations to the University community, to protect the rights of members of that community to participate freely in the educational purposes of the University and to help maintain the University's good name and standing. - The purpose of these regulations is to ensure that all matters relating to the non-academic misconduct allegations made against students are dealt with fairly and consistently.
 Any allegations relating to a student appearing to be seeking to gain an unfair academic advantage are considered to be academic misconduct and these are addressed via the University's Academic Integrity Regulations. - SC1.3 Allegations considered in line with these regulations may be made by staff, students or members of the public (who need not have been personally and/or adversely affected by the alleged breach) and should normally be received by the University in writing.
 However, the University will consider allegations of misconduct of any nature from any source.
-We may deem it necessary to request signature or proof of identity in relation to anyone making allegations. - SC1.4 These Regulations apply to all students registered at the University. - SC1.5 It should be noted that where a finding of a breach of these Regulations has been made it may, in certain professional settings, affect the student's fitness to practice resulting in the University being unable to certify this and may lead to exclusion from membership of requisite professional bodies.
+We may deem it necessary to request signature or proof of identity in relation to anyone making allegations. - SC1.4 These Regulations apply to all students registered at the University and the Edinburgh Napier International College.
+For the purpose of these Regulations, the Director of the College is the Authorised Officer for the College where the role of Authorised Officer is referenced.

+- SC1.5 It should be noted that where a finding of a breach of these Regulations has been made it may, in certain professional settings, affect the student's fitness to practice resulting in the University being unable to certify this and may lead to exclusion from membership of requisite professional bodies.
 In such circumstances, the University will invoke the Fitness to Practise Regulations.
-If a student is studying a programme where there is a requirement for them to be fit to practise and clear and conclusive circumstances are identified meaning they cannot achieve the outcomes of their programme - for example a criminal conviction or as a result of a PVG Disclosure Scotland check - the Dean of School may withdraw them from the programme with immediate effect subject to ratification by a member of University Leadership Team.

-- SC1.6 The principles of these regulations apply to all students irrespective of their location of study.
-It may be necessary to vary procedure for research students, students on placements or for students undertaking programmes delivered online or overseas. - SC1.7 These Regulations do not preclude the possibility of the University having recourse to the police and the criminal courts where necessary. - SC1.8 References to days throughout these Regulations shall mean working days (i.e. Monday to Friday) except where expressly stated otherwise.
+If a student is studying a programme where there is a requirement for them to be fit to practise and clear and conclusive circumstances are identified meaning they cannot achieve the outcomes of their programme for example a criminal conviction or as a result of a PVG Disclosure Scotland check the Dean of School may withdraw them from the programme with immediate effect subject to ratification by a member of University Leadership Team. - SC1.6 The principles of these regulations apply to all students irrespective of their location of study.
+It may be necessary to vary procedure for Doctoral College students, Edinburgh Napier University International College (ENUIC), students on placements or for students undertaking programmes delivered online or overseas. - SC1.7 These Regulations do not preclude the possibility of the University having recourse to the police and the criminal courts where necessary. - SC1.8 References to days throughout these Regulations shall mean working days (i.e. Monday to Friday) except where expressly stated otherwise.